Chhattisgarh: 14,000 contractual staffers of National Health Mission quit as govt sacks 25 agitators | Law-Order

 "This repressive action (termination order) by the administration is completely unfair and a hindrance to dialogue.
 Angered by this move, 14,678 officers and employees of NHM across the state have so far submitted their resignations," Sinha told PTI on Friday.

 He said the strike would continue until their demands were met.
-"Around 16,000 contractual NHM employees are on indefinite strike, and the remaining will also submit their resignations soon," he added.
+"Around 16,000 contractual NHM employees are on indefinite strike, and the remaining will also submit their resignations soon.
+We will hold a press conference in Raipur on Saturday to share further course of action,'' he added.

+Dr Miri said the NHM employees have been agitating within the ambit of constitutional rights since August 18 over their 10-point demands, which also include the creation of a public health cadre, grade pay, and compassionate appointments.

 He also claimed that the administration does not want the government to establish dialogue with employees or arrive at a solution.

-State's Managing Director (NHM) Dr Priyanka Shukla told PTI that the August 13 executive committee meeting had already addressed many of the demands.
+State's Mission Director, NHM, Dr Priyanka Shukla told PTI that the August 13 executive committee meeting had already addressed many of the demands.

 Shukla added that a state-level committee headed by the NHM joint director has been formed to examine the demands concerning grade pay, compassionate appointments, and transfer policy.
 This committee will review HR policies applicable to contractual employees in other departments and present recommendations at the next executive committee meeting, she said.

-"The remaining three demands – regularisation, creation of a public health cadre, and reservation in recruitment to regular posts – will be taken up at the highest level of government," she said, adding that NHM employees have continued their strike despite their several demands being considered.
+"The remaining three demands – regularisation, creation of a public health cadre, and reservation in recruitment to regular posts – can only be taken up at the highest level of government," she said, adding that NHM employees have continued their strike despite their several demands being considered.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)